Hospodar and Hospodynia 2018

 Everyone will have an opportunity to experience our rich, vibrant culture through traditional Ukrainian dance, song, music, food, demonstrations and exhibits all weekend.
 Enjoy the daily grandstand performances, evening zabavas and be sure not to miss a visit to the world's largest pysanka located just north east of the festival grounds.

 In 2016, our Ukrainian community celebrated 125 years of Ukrainian settlement in Canada.
-This year we celebrate Canada's 150th birthday.
 We are blessed to live in the best country in the world.

 We are so fortunate to have so many family, friends and visitors joining us and we personally look forward to meeting as many of you as possible as we celebrate the 44th Vegreville Pysanka Festival.